Ports North

+History

 Formerly known as the Cairns Port Authority, the corporation was responsible for the operation of the Cairns International Airport until the sale of the airport in December 2008 to a private consortium.
 The former authority was responsible for the Cairns Seaport and in 2009 became responsible for the regional ports of Mourilyan, Cooktown, Cape Flattery, Quintell Beach, Thursday Island, Skardon River, Karumba and Burketown.

 Cairns Seaport

 The Cairns Seaport is located on Trinity Inlet.
 It handles cargo and passenger vessels.
+The port is an important contributor to the city’s tourism economy due to the large number of international and domestic cruise ships that use the port.

 Passenger vessels berth at Trinity Wharf at the northern end of the port.
-The port is an important contributor to the city’s tourism economy.
-202 international and domestic cruise ships visited in 2004/05 financial year making it the nation’s busiest cruise ship destination.

 The southern end of the port, the main cargo area, handles 1.16 million tonnes of cargo yearly.
 Bulk cargoes include sugar and molasses (exports) and fertiliser, petroleum and LPG (imports).
 The port plays an important role in providing supplies to coastal communities on the Cape York Peninsula, Torres Strait and the Gulf of Carpentaria.